Dineshs91/devlog/README.md

 #### Hacking
 1. git clone
 2. npm install
-3. npm start (To run the app from source)
+3. npm start (To run the app from source) or npm start --remote-debugging 9222 (To use chrome devtools).
 4. npm test (Complete testing. includes both unittests and e2e tests)

 #### Other available commands